 “I believe that people will put more value on having a direct relationship with their food.
 Investing in anything that supports a transition towards local food systems – farms, distribution solutions or companies focused on artisanal production – is a sure bet.
 Or just start a garden.”

-4. Alain Sylvain, founder of design consultancy Sylvain Labs, which counts Chanel and Ikea as clients:
+- Alain Sylvain, founder of design consultancy Sylvain Labs:

 “Businesses’ promises to care for employee wellbeing is being tested.
 As we spend more time working remotely, feelings of isolation can become overwhelming.
 Companies should invest in personal wellbeing and tools for healthy digital collaboration to maintain a productive mindset.”